What is Google Shopping?

 Credit cards or popular e-wallets are traceable payment methods.
 Consumers using them are less likely to lose money because they can dispute a transaction.
 Debit cards or direct-transfer services do not allow tracking deals.
 Never go for them, especially if the merchant insists.

 3 Steps to Follow When Being Scammed on Google Shopping

 In case you face a scammer, act diligently as follows:

 - Dispute the transaction with your bank or e-wallet.

 Contact Google Shopping to inform them about the situation.
 This is on a case-by-case basis & there are conditions to meet.
-Ideally, provide screenshots proving the scam so Google can review.
+Ideally, provide screenshots proving the scam so Google can review them.

 Contact your payment provider & explain what happened.
 Most banks & e-wallets have a service to dispute the charges in case of a proven scam.

 All online retailers should use Google Shopping if there is a demand for their products.
 In particular, Google Shopping ads work great to sell products.
 Even if this is not a branding channel, businesses get some visibility for their e-commerce activities.

 Like most online retail platforms, there are frauds on Google Shopping.
 Unfortunately, Google does not take responsibility for those scams because this is not an online marketplace.